Troubleshooting

 RewriteRule !\.(pdf|js|ico|gif|jpg|png|css|rar|zip|tar\.gz)$ index.php [L]

-If you're setting up application in a subfolder, you might have to uncomment the line for the RewriteBase setting and set it to the correct folder.
+If you are setting up the application in a subfolder, you might need to uncomment the line for the RewriteBase setting and set it to the correct folder.

 location / {